groupon/nakala/README.md

 record-id    categories    text
 ```

-where "categories" is a comma-separated list of category labels.
+where "categories" is a comma-separated list of category recommendations.

 ### Feature selection